Settlement in the UK | Applying for Indefinite Leave to Remain

 Statement of Changes from 6 April 2015

-Last Settlement also known as Indefinite Leave to Remain applications based on Tier 1 General will be in April 2018.
+Last Settlement also is known as Indefinite Leave to Remain applications based on Tier 1 General will be in April 2018.
 If you cannot qualify until then, such as because of absences or a driving offence, you'd need to switch to another category.
 Call ICS Legal on 0207 237 3388 to get some detailed advice.

-ILR allows you to remain in the UK for an indefinite period, on condition you intend to remain present and settled here.
+ILR allows you to remain in the UK for an indefinite period, on the condition you intend to remain present and settled here.
 If you leave the country for a continuous period of 2 years or more, it is usually deemed by the authorities that you are no longer present and settled, and you may have your ILR revoked.